wpeverest/everest-forms/readme.txt

 = 3.0.9.2       	- xx-xx-2025
 * Fix 				- Arbitrary file upload issue when form submit.
+* Fix 				- Date field is not working properly when Disable past date is enabled.

 = 3.0.9.1       - 27-01-2025
 * Enhancement	    - Added regex pattern to check the file upload.